mohehe1234/local-rag/README.md

 ```

 ## Running the LLM for Staging
-You can run the program by specifying the reliable external knowledge (REK) and the file containing the image findings.
+You can run the program by specifying the reliable external knowledge (REK) and the file containing the CT findings.

 ### Basic command
 ```